Home Warranty Dishwasher Coverage: Repairs, Replacements & Exclusions

 How to Avoid Claim Denials & Maximize Your Coverage

-2. Hard water buildup / scale damage — Mineral deposits from hard water that damage internal components are considered a maintenance failure, not normal wear and tear.
+2. Hard water buildup and scale damage.
+Mineral deposits that damage internal components are considered a maintenance failure, not normal wear and tear.

-3. Detergent damage — Using the wrong type of detergent (e.g., regular dish soap instead of dishwasher detergent) is categorized as misuse.
+3. Detergent damage.
+Using the wrong type of detergent (such as regular dish soap instead of dishwasher detergent) is categorized as misuse.

 Understanding the home warranty claims process from start to finish helps you avoid common missteps that lead to denials.